 But pay attention for how much activated carbon is in your filter.
 Lots of purifier companies say their purifiers have carbon, but their filters only have a slight dusting of carbon.
 The Coway filter below is a good example.
 If you can’t see the tiny black dots of carbon, your eyes are normal!

 Don’t even bother with these “carbon bags” popular in China.
 Because there’s no fan, hardly any air passes over the carbon, so they likely have close to no effect (tests of plants in real-world homes—as opposed to tests in tiny sealed containers—have also found no detectable effect on formaldehyde).

 Method 3: Try a formaldehyde home cookout

-Since formaldehyde off-gases faster when temperatures are high, you might try throwing a home cookout.
-Set your heat to high, turn on a humidifier, and get the heck out!
+Since formaldehyde off-gases faster when temperatures are high, running a home cookout can help remove formaldehyde more quickly from your home.
+All you need to do is set your heat to high, turn on a humidifier, and get the heck out!

 Read More: 2 Other Things You Need to Know to Remove Formaldehyde